bytebase/bytebase.com-old/content/blog/database-change-management-with-snowflake.md

 1. Go to Snowflake, and add a COLUMN there.
 Make sure the new column is added.
 ![sf-alter-add-age](/static/blog/database-change-management-with-snowflake/sf-alter-add-age.webp)

-2. Wait for 10 mins or more.
+2. Wait for 10 mins (as Bytebase does the check roughly every 10 mins).
 Go back to Bytebase, and you can find the Schema Drift on database DB_DEMO_BB
 ![bb-db-schema-drift](/static/blog/database-change-management-with-snowflake/bb-db-schema-drift.webp)

 The Anomaly Center also surfaces the drift